mn-pollinators/assets/README.md

 ## License

-The code in this repository is released under the MIT license.
-The illustrations themselves are released by Olivia Carlson under +Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
-Other photographs or images are released under their own listed attributions.
+The contents of this repository is released under the MIT license except as otherwise noted.
+The illustrations in the `/art` directory is released by Olivia Carlson under [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+The images in the `/photos` directory are subject to the copyright and licensing described in the associated JSON files.

 ## Code of Conduct